zhongyin/zhongyin.github.io/README.md

 ## Python

+- [Forget-C/Jellyfish](https://github.com/Forget-C/Jellyfish) - An end-to-end production workspace for AI-generated short dramas.
+From script input to structured storyboarding, consistency management, shot preparation, video generation, and export.
 - [Alishahryar1/free-claude-code](https://github.com/Alishahryar1/free-claude-code) - Use claude-code for free in the terminal, VSCode extension or discord like OpenClaw (voice supported)
 - [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
 - [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome skills, hooks, slash-commands, agent orchestrators, applications, and plugins for Claude Code by Anthropic
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用AI大模型，一键生成高清短视频 Generate short videos with one click using AI LLM.
+- [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [anthropics/financial-services](https://github.com/anthropics/financial-services) -
 - [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 66 Specialized Skills for Full-Stack Developers.
 Transform Claude Code into your expert pair programmer.
 - [openai/skills](https://github.com/openai/skills) - Skills Catalog for Codex
+- [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
 - [googlefonts/googlesans-code](https://github.com/googlefonts/googlesans-code) - The Google Sans Code font family
 - [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - 100+ AI Agent & RAG apps you can actually run — clone, customize, ship.
 - [deepseek-ai/DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3) -